-Every now an then one needs to pad a column value with a character or symbol in order to conform the resulting value to some standard.
+Every now and then one needs to pad a column value with a character or symbol in order to confirm the resulting value to some standard.
 For example, a company may represent their stores by a maximum of 4 digits and each character in that 4-digit store number must contain a value as to not be confused with any other values..
 In other words, store #99 would be represented as 0099 instead of just 99.

-This is not uncommon practice.
+This is not an uncommon practice.
 Often times, similar functionality is required when pulling data from the mainframe where “super keys” are paramount.
 Our good friends at MS have set up SQL Server so that this is universally simple.
 The code snippet in its basic form looks like this:

 RIGHT('0000' + [COLUMN NAME], 4)

 This is straightforward.
 Use the RIGHT function by concatenating the first parameter to a set number of padding characters and the column name in your table.
 Be sure to CAST that column as a string data type if pulling a numeric field.
 Then, for the RIGHT functions second parameter, make its value the same number of character spaces required for your final value.

 Oracle just had to be difficult.
 In order to conduct the same operation using PL/SQL you must use a function, which I am still not sure how it completely works behind the scenes.
 The syntax is as follows:

 Recently a reader posted the use of the Oracle function LPAD, which is much cleaner than the use of the FM function and works better than the SQL Server function.
 The syntax would be

 SELECT LPAD('Test', 8, '0') AS result FROM dual;